We also offer wedding beauty services in Whistler, BC. Find out more at Whistler Wedding Make-up

 Will my entire bouquet be pressed?

-We try to press as much of the bouquet as possible, usually prioritising the best quality and in best condition flowers from your bouquet.
-We avoid using any flowers that are too dry or have started to crack or discolour already.
-If your flowers are deemed to be in an unworkable condition or are not suitable for pressing, you will receive a deposit refund and your order will be cancelled.
+We press as much of your bouquet as possible, usually prioritising the best quality and best condition flowers from your bouquet.
+We avoid using any flowers that are too bulky (these will often retain too much moisture and cause mould), flowers that are too dry or have started to crack or discolour already.
+If too many of your flowers are deemed to be in an unworkable condition or are not suitable for pressing and framing, you will receive a deposit refund and your order will be cancelled.

 Will the colours in my bouquet change during the preservation process?